This story is based on the presentation from Damian Le Gresley, Head of Engineering Improvement, at the Atlassian Summit 2016.

 Damian says that Earned Value can be time consuming to manually create from MS Project, especially when the details of individual tasks and their progress are tracked elsewhere in JIRA.

-He discovered Tempo Budgets, an agile budgeting tool called Tempo Folio at the time, from a small 6 person team that had been using the tool for one year to manage budgets for a number of small contracts.
+He learned about Tempo Budgets, an agile budgeting tool, from a small 6-person team that had been using the tool for one year to manage budgets for a number of small contracts.
 He immediately saw the possibility of implementing the tool across the division.

 I saw the potential of Tempo Budgets, so I trailed on a complex major programme.
 I liked the way it re-used existing issue backlogs to create historical EV (Earned Value) and clearly shows progress versus budget. -Damian Le Gresley, Head of Engineering Improvement